awsdocs/amazon-application-discovery-user-guide/doc_source/setting-up.md

 Before you can use IAM to delete a service\-linked role, you must first delete any resources used by the role\.

 **Note**
-If the Application Discovery Service service is using the role when you try to delete the resources, then the deletion might fail\.
+If Application Discovery Service is using the role when you try to delete the resources, then the deletion might fail\.
 If that happens, wait for a few minutes and try the operation again\.

 **To delete Application Discovery Service resources used by the AWSServiceRoleForApplicationDiscoveryServiceContinuousExport service\-linked role from the Migration Hub Console**